tyrellt/DC_Motor_Control/README.md

 Control hardware consists of a rotary encoder, a current sensor, and an H-bridge for driving the motor.

 Closed loop PI current control is performed in a 5 kHz ISR using the current sensor.
-The current reading is read by the PIC as an analog signal.
+The current reading is read by the PIC as an analog signal and is filtered using an FIR (Finite Impulse Response) filter.

 Closed loop PID position control is performed at 200 Hz using the encoder feedback.
 The encoder value is read from the encoder chip using SPI.